 HIV is transmitted through direct contact with the blood or body fluid of someone who is infected with the virus.

-In very rare cases, HIV has also been transmitted by direct contact with an open wound of an infected person (the virus may be introduced through a small cut or tear on the body of the healthy person) and through blood transfusions.
-Since 1985, the U.S. blood supply has been carefully screened for HIV.
+In very rare cases, HIV has also been transmitted by direct contact with an open wound of an infected person (the virus may enter through a small cut or tear on the body of the healthy person) and through blood transfusions.
+Since 1985, the U.S. blood supply has been carefully screened for HIV, and the risk of getting HIV from a blood transfusion is extremely small.
+A person cannot get HIV by donating blood.

 Can Kids Spread HIV?